 Overview from the Program Chair

-Next, as you might expect given the first in-person conference coming back from a pandemic and two years out of the norm, there will be more changes than usual this year, in three major sets.
-The first set of changes is that we have further simplified the roles individuals can occupy in a session.
-When submitting proposals, submitters will only need to designate who is a Speaker and who is a Non-Speaking Contributor.
+Many of the changes put in place last year for the submission process will continue.
+Namely, when submitting proposals, submitters will only need to designate who is a Speaker and who is a Non-speaking Contributor.
 A Speaker is someone who will be speaking during the session.
-In the past, these may have included: discussant, chair, co-chair, panelist, presenter, etc. Non-Speaking Contributors are all others: credited authors who will not speak in the session.
-Thus, the number of sessions in which a person is designated Speaker will be used to evaluate compliance with the Rule of Three (see Eligibility) instead of author order.
+This may include people who serve as discussant, chair, co-chair, panelist, presenter, facilitator, and so on.
+Non-speaking Contributors are all other credited authors who will not speak in the session.
+The number of sessions in which a person is designated Speaker will be used to evaluate compliance with the Rule of Three (see Eligibility) instead of author order.
 This means that you have a bit more flexibility than in past years; for example, you could specify the “third author” of a poster as the person responsible for presenting it.
-Additionally, all non-Poster submissions must have at least one Speaker that is a not a Student Affiliate, but that person does not need to be a session organizer.
-A side-effect of this change is that you will now also be asked to provide an APA-style citation to your session that will indicate author order and more specific roles, which will eventually appear in the publicized (in Whova) description of your session.
+Additionally, all submissions except posters must have at least one Speaker who is not a Student, but that person does not need to be a session organizer.
+You will be asked to provide an APA-style citation to your session that will indicate author order and more specific roles, which will eventually appear in the Whova description of your session.
 SIOP will not track this information otherwise.
 Like last year, both 80-minute and 50-minute submissions are accepted, but please note that 50-minute submissions are much preferred.

 As in all years prior, the SIOP Program Committee continues to welcome proposals aligned to SIOP’s vision, mission, values, and goals.
 All proposals must advance the scientific mission of SIOP, to translate scientific knowledge to tackle real-world problems in collaboration with organization leaders, communities, and policymakers, promoting individual and organizational health and effectiveness.
 We particularly encourage proposals reflecting a diverse and inclusive I-O in terms of the questions asked, the populations studied, the research teams investigating, and the Speakers presenting.
 Through this conference, we hope to energize those invested in understanding and improving work and workplace issues, to guide the learning of all attendees both during the conference and beyond.
 Please join us!

 Finally, we are also asking for your patience during the continually evolving circumstances of the pandemic, especially as new variants emerge, and as vaccination continues to progress unevenly worldwide.
 I'm looking forward to the great sessions to come at the 2023 Annual Conference.
 Comments and suggestions are always welcome!